bitshares/python-bitshares/docs/memo.rst

 Memo Keys
 #########

-In Graphene, memos are AES-256 encrypted with a shared secret between sender and receiver.
+In BitShares, memos are AES-256 encrypted with a shared secret between sender and receiver.
 It is derived from the memo private key of the sender and the memo publick key of the receiver.